 There is a lot of paperwork involved in making a claim for getting compensation for lost or delayed luggage.
 The flight documents like your boarding pass and the luggage tags (your copy) will need to be duly submitted.
 You have to show your PIR (Property Irregularity Report) which you must file as soon as you reach the airport or within the timelines mentioned above.
 If you had to buy things because of the delayed luggage, you need to be able to produce receipts for those purchases.
 If there are things which are missing from your luggage, you need to produce purchase receipts for them.

-There are many airlines which take a really long time to process delay/loss claims for luggage, so you must apply for your claim at the earliest.
+There are many airlines that take a really long time to process delay/loss claims for luggage, so you must apply for your claim at the earliest.
+All set?
+Now, book your airline tickets with Taj Travel to get an amazing flight journey.